Easy Smoked Prime Rib Rub Recipe

 Once your smoker is rolling smoke, set the prime rib either right on the rack of your smoker or move your pan with the Prime Rib Roast to the smoker.

 Turn your smoker up; I did mine to 200 degrees to smoke low and slow on mine.
-You can turn it to a higher temperature if you want to cook it faster or more well done.
+You can turn it to a higher temperature to cook it faster or more well done.

 Allow smoking until you reach the internal temperature you want.
 Then, you can wrap the prime rib in pink butcher paper while smoking to help seal in juices.
 I have tried this once and didn’t notice a difference.